Angelinebrgs/Angelinebrgs/README.md

 - 👋 Hi, I’m @Angelinebrgs
 - 👀 I’m interested in code and video games
-- 🌱 I’m currently learning html/css/js/php/laravel/react native/
+- 🌱 I’m currently learning html/css/js/php
+- 🌹  Focus on front-end for the moment but i'd love to do more backend i need to improve in alorithm
 - 💞️ I’m looking to collaborate on different project
 - 📫 If you want to contact me send me a mail at titou.borges@gmail.com
 <!---